smithy-lang/smithy-rs/design/src/client/identity_and_auth.md

 operation and service shapes.
 To briefly summarize:

 - The auth schemes that are supported by a service are declared on the service shape
-- Optionally, individual operation shapes can specify which auth schemes they should use
+- Operation shapes MAY specify the subset of service-defined auth schemes they support.
+If none are specified, then all service-defined auth schemes are supported.

-Additionally, an implementation of a Smithy code generator doesn't necessarily need to support all the auth schemes of a model if there is at least one supported auth scheme that is compatible with all the operations in that model.
+A smithy code generator MUST support at least one auth scheme for every modeled operation, but it need not support ALL modeled auth schemes.

 This design document establishes how smithy-rs implements this specification.